A version of this article was originally posted in the Empower Work blog.

 If you feel anxious in many situations, not just work, it’s possible you may be experiencing an anxiety disorder.
 Take our anxiety test to see if you are at risk.

-To help Mental Health America better understand mental health in the workplace, take our annual Work Health Survey.
+To help Mental Health America better understand mental health in the workplace, take our annual Workplace Mental Health Survey.